maflcko/b-c-gui-translations-review/reviews/nl.md

         <translation>&amp;Interface</translation>

 ERR
-The translation is inaccurate.
-The English word "Display" should be translated as "Weergave" in Dutch, not "Interface".
-Additionally, the ampersand is used correctly as a shortcut key indicator.
+The Dutch translation is inaccurate.
+"Display" in this context should be translated as "Weergave" (or "Beeld"), not "Interface".
+The shortcut ampersand is correctly used once.

 Correct translation:
-&amp;Weergave
+&Weergave
 ```

 <!-- cache_translation_check_nl_fb007f4d4008068a4ba94d3ffedfa6baf82c51252cef236558a31fa2812dfd60 -->